 Appearance is nearly always a factor when you are choosing electroplating.
 However, resistance and protection against corrosion are also key factors.
 In fact, sometimes corrosion resistance is the prime requirement.
 This is where zinc passivation comes in.
+Leading zinc coatings company, EC Williams, wanted to share a brief guide to zinc passivation.

 Zinc metal coatings are highly resistant to corrosion by the atmosphere and most natural waters.
 This is providing they are not acidic or highly alkaline.
 They are resistant due to a compact layer, mainly of oxide and hydroxide, which soon forms on a zinc surface.
 If you carefully rinse and dry the layer after plating, you can preserve the protectiveness of the layer.
 However, a better way to protect the layer is by applying a chromate passivation treatment.
 This treatment provides an effective safeguard against ‘white rusting’ in very damp conditions.

 There are several types of zinc passivation treatment that can be specified.
 All of them have different appearances and levels of corrosion resistance.
-Below, we have listed the treatments recognized in international standards.
+Below, we have listed the treatments recognised in international standards.
 The times given in brackets are, those to the initial formation of white rust in a neutral salt spray test, such as that described in BS 5466: Part 1:

 Clear – prevents staining on handling, while preserving bright appearance (10 hours).